SmarterApp/RDW_DataGenerator/README.md

 ## README

-**NOTE: recent changes to produce XML output may have broken existing functionality; don't expect the other output formats to work without some testing.
-Yeah, sorry about that but legacy output will be deprecated soon anyway.**

 This project generates sample data to be used in SBAC RDW project for functional testing.

 ### How do I run it?